Super Nova Racing

 Super Nova Racing was a British racing team that has competed in Formula 3000/GP2 and the A1 Grand Prix series.

+History

 Super Nova first entered racing in 1991.
 Super Nova was a new incarnation of the pre-existing David Sears Motorsport, sponsored by the Nova chain of Japanese English schools and also ran the Danish Den Blå Avis outfit.

 In July 2007, naming sponsor Nova's legal problems became the subject of intense media coverage in Japan, and by the end of September 2007 the company was reported to be unable to pay staff salaries or rent, being declared bankrupt in November 2007 amidst a widening scandal about business improprieties, but SuperNova continued to list Nova as a sponsor.
 On 24 June 2008, President Saruhashi of the Nova chain of English schools was taken into police custody and faced charges of embezzlement.
 In August 2009, Saruhashi was convicted and sentenced to a 42-month jail term.

+Racing history

+Formula 3000

+Super Nova Racing but he made the international leap in 1994 when he appeared in the European Formula 3000.
+From that moment on he remained in that championship, managing to win the following year with the drivers Vincenzo Sospiri and Ricardo Rosset who obtained first and second place in the championship respectively.
+Between 1997 and 1998 Super Nova Racing had two of the most outstanding drivers in motorsports, Ricardo Zonta and Juan Pablo Montoya, while in the 2001 season they would have the Australian Mark Webber with whom they would achieve the runner-up position.